mkschuster/bsfpython/doc/Notes.md

     for ChIP-Seq they should be aligned in pools.

-    To get around this, it would be good to have a SampleGroups object that gets pushed onto the bsf.Analysis.sample list.
+    To get around this, it would be good to have a SampleGroups object that gets pushed onto the bsf.analysis.Analysis.sample list.
 The SampleGroups object could then provide methods to retrieve BSF PairedReads objects as list (i.e. pooled) or separately.